 Mallory Bouchard is the Founder and Principal Designer at Bouchard Design Collective in Salt Lake City, an interior design firm specializing in what she calls lifestyle design.
 Her projects range from luxury renovations and new builds upwards of 10,000 sq ft, to hospitality suites at sports arenas, and now, a 53-foot mobile residence that defines a luxury life at speed: the Andretti Zenith.

-Almost a decade before, Bouchard had a dream to design a high-end RV.
+Almost a decade before the project, Bouchard had a dream to design a high-end RV.
 She met RJ Anderson, the owner of Anderson Luxury Mobile Estates, at a trade show where he had one of their rigs on display.
 It was designed as an office space, but Mallory could see how her luxury RV vision could come to life in their chassis.
 They stayed connected on Instagram and kept up with each other’s work.

 “Seven years after that, I got a phone call from him,” she said.
 “He said, ‘Are you still designing?’
 I said, ‘I definitely am.’”
 He told her he was working with a client on a new RV and asked if she would be willing to look at the design and potentially sign off.
 She said yes and reviewed the plans.
 “I just looked at it and said, “How much can I change?” she said.
 “And they were like, Whatever you want”.
 I said, “All right, we’re starting from scratch then.”